RoboJackets/apiary/docs/admins/permissions-roles.rst

 Role Descriptions
 -----------------

-Roles provide a quick and easy way to assign a group of permissions to a user.
+Roles provide a quick way to assign a group of permissions to a user.

 .. warning::
    For service accounts using the :doc:`/admins/api/index`, assign specific permissions rather than a role.